 - Cholesterol is a poor predictor of heart disease.
 Half of those with heart disease have 'normal' cholesterol levels.
 Half of those with 'high' cholesterol levels have healthy hearts.
 Most heart attack victims have cholesterol within the "normal" range.

-- It is the carrier of cholesterol (the lipoproteins LDL and HDL) which give a clearer picture of heart health.
+- It is the carrier of cholesterol (the lipoproteins LDL and HDL) which give a clearer indication of heart health.
 The concept of "Good" cholesterol HDL and "Bad" cholesterol LDL are outdated.
 We need to look at our particle sizes and patterns.
 Type A LDL are large fluffy particles that "looks like a cotton ball and does as much damage".
-Type B is small, hard, dense one which becomes oxidised and angry, sticking to the endothelium and creating inflammation.
+Type B is a small, hard, dense one which becomes oxidised and angry, sticking to the endothelium and creating inflammation.
 So you really need to know your particle size and how many of Type A or Type B you have.
-Knowing your total LDL is not very helpful, to say the least.
+Just knowing your total LDL is not very helpful, to say the least.

 - How do you get higher levels of angry, sticky, heavy, dense LDL particles?
 Glycation.
 This occurs when there is too much glucose in the blood, yet again pointing to sugar being the 'bad boy'.
-Sugar and carbs are far more detrimental to our health than fat.
+Sugar and carbs are far more detrimental to our health than dietary fat.

 - Sugar causes high triglycerides, which is by far the biggest danger sign for heart disease.
 Lower your sugar, lowers insulin, lowers triglycerides, lowers your risk.